-Particulars Year end rates
+Particulars Year end rates Year end rates

-As at
+As at 31 March 2023 As at 31 March 2022

-31 March 2022
+INR/ USD 82.17 75.79

-INR/USD 75.79
+INR/ EUR 89.44 83.96

 Sensitivity Analysis

 Any changes in the exchange rate of foreign currency against INR is not expected to have significant impact on the Company's profit due to the short credit period.
 Accordingly, a 1% appreciation/depreciation of the INR as indicated below, against the USD and EUR would have increased/reduced profit by the amounts shown below.
 This analysis is based on the foreign currency exchange rate variances that the Company considered to be reasonably possible at the end of the reporting period.
 The analysis assumes that all other variable remains constant.